 Every day at Interfaith Neighbors, we are here for individuals and families who are in need of a helping hand - whether it be help with a one-time rent payment due to an unexpected car breakdown or several months of rent payments for a single mother who's been laid off from her job, but back to work and behind on her mortgage.

 Interfaith is here for the elderly, allowing them to stay in their own homes longer with socialization and meal delivery through the Meals on Wheels program.
 Often the person who knocks on the door is the only person they see each day.

-Young adults who need a helping hand getting starting in the workforce find opportunity at Interfaith Neighbors' Kula Cafe and Urban Farm, where they learn the ins and outs of the restaurant and farming businesses and receive one-on-one mentoring in job placements with area employers.
+Young adults who need a helping hand getting starting in the workforce find opportunity at Interfaith Neighbors' Kula Cafe, Kula Urban Farm and the SOAR Career Preparation Program.
+They can learn the ins and outs of the restaurant and farming businesses or select a career track and participate in intensive training.
+All workforce development program participants can receive one-on-one mentoring in job placements with area employers.